andy-reiu/dosesyncback/README.md

 🚀 Roadmap

 - Enhance authentication and authorization mechanisms (JWT)
+- Backend validation
+- Unit tests and H2 tests
 - Add additional user roles with customized permissions
 - Implement a notification system to remind staff about scheduled injections
+- Add comments between doctor and technician
 - Develop a frontend application for easier interaction with the backend
-- Improve dose calculation algorithms for increased accuracy
+- Improve dose calculation algorithm for better accuracy
-- Add detailed audit logging and activity tracking
+- Add audit logging and activity tracking
-- Optimize performance for handling larger hospital datasets

 ## 👤 Authors